Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces

 \subsection{Diagram surgery}

 The goal of this section is to prove some auxiliary results about van Kampen diagrams over Dehn fillings of groups with hyperbolically embedded subgroups.
-These results will be used in the next section to prove Theorem \ref{CEP}.
+These results will be used in the next section to prove the general version of the group theoretic Dehn filling theorem in the context of weak relative hyperbolicity (Theorem \ref{CEP-0}).
 Our exposition follows closely \cite{Osi07}.
-In fact, we could refer to \cite{Osi07} for proofs and just list few necessary changes.
-However, since Theorem \ref{CEP} is one of the main results of our paper we decided to reproduce the proofs here for convenience of the reader.
+In fact, we could refer to \cite{Osi07} for proofs and just list the few necessary changes.
+However, since Theorem \ref{CEP-0} is one of the main results of our paper we decided to reproduce the proofs here for convenience of the reader.

 Throughout this section, let $G$ be a group weakly hyperbolic with respect to a collection of subgroups $\Hl$ and a subset $X\subseteq G$.
 By Lemma \ref{pres} there exists a bounded reduced relative presentation